boxblinkracer/cypress-testrail/README.md

 ### 6. Advanced Features

-#### Sending Screenshots on failures
+#### 6.1 Sending Screenshots on failures

-The integration can automatically send the latest failure screenshot of Cypress to TestRail.
+You can automatically send the latest failure screenshot of Cypress to TestRail.
 This is not enabled by default.
 Just enable it, and it will automatically work.

 ```yaml